 Apr 7, 2016

 I started out as a mountain biker in Canada back in the early 2000s.
 In order to get a free admission into the local club races, I developed this website as a mountain biking website, covering the local mountain biking events - thus the domain name, TheLoneRider.
 It soon gained a good following as I was posting free pictures of the racers (which they download).
 The race organizers saw merit in allowing me to cover their races for free.
-I got want I wanted.
+I got what I wanted.
 This would somehow be the genesis of a business model where I provide service in exchange for things I need (instead of paying cash for it).

 Out of the Box